deviceplane/deviceplane/README.md

 Run `make db-reset` to setup the database.
 This command will reset the database to an empty state and then seed it with some basic data.

-Run the controller with `go run cmd/controller/main.go --allowed-origins=["http://localhost:3000"]`.
+Run the controller with `go run cmd/controller/main.go --allowed-origin "http://localhost:3000"`.
 By default it runs on port 8080.

 Run the UI with `npm start` in the `ui/` folder.
 The login is `email@example.com` / `password`.